The 43 Best Things To Do In Bali in 2024🌴

 - This is free, get your snorkel and head into the water from the beach.

 Where is the best place to see the turtles on Gili T?

-Snorkelling on the Gili islands cost | Free (if you do it yourself)
+Snorkelling cost | Free (if you do it yourself)

 15. Scuba diving in Bali

 Get down deep below the water’s surface and discover a whole other world.
-I’ve tried scuba diving and absolutely loved it, I still need to work up the PADI qualification ladder.
+I’ve tried scuba diving and loved it, but I still need to work up the PADI qualification ladder.
 You can get this if you like in Bali.